Skip to main content

 More than 30 years’ worth of research demonstrates that harm reduction programs protect the public’s health.
 They save lives, helping those experiencing substance use disorder to get the support needed to regain a healthy life.

-Harm reduction is also a philosophy that treats people who use substances with compassion and without judgment.
+Harm Reduction in Oklahoma seeks to improve access to quality health care for persons who use drugs.
 This is done by meeting people where they are and recognizing any positive change.

 Harm reduction meets people where they are